History & Lineage of Brazilian Jiu-Jitsu in Canada

 Brazilian Jiu-Jitsu in Canada is built on a foundation of lineage, discipline, and decades of dedicated leadership.
 Its growth across the country reflects the efforts of pioneers who introduced, developed, and upheld the highest standards of the art.

-The Sports Jiu-Jitsu Canadian Federation recognizes the importance of preserving this history and honouring the individuals who established Brazilian Jiu-Jitsu at a national level.
+The Sport Jiu-Jitsu Canada Federation (SJJCANF) recognizes the importance of preserving this history and honouring the individuals who established Brazilian Jiu-Jitsu at a national level.

 Grandmaster Marcus Soares